USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 Further Action by Title IX Coordinator

-- At any point before, during or after the investigation and regardless of the Panel’s final decision, the Title IX Coordinator may determine that interim or remedial measures, (not including suspension or expulsion) directed at the parties, witnesses, or a broader University population are necessary and appropriate to prevent and/or respond to sexual harassment or sexual violence.
+- At any point before, during or after the investigation and regardless of the Panel’s final decision, the Title IX Coordinator, or his/her designee, may determine that interim or remedial measures, (not including suspension or expulsion) directed at the parties, witnesses, or a broader University population are necessary and appropriate to prevent and/or respond to sexual harassment or sexual violence.
 Depending on the specific nature of the allegation, such measures may include but are not limited to: implementation of a no-contact order, temporary housing or course/classroom assignment changes, medical and counseling services, academic support services and accommodations, additional training and education.

-- The Dean of Students may impose a temporary suspension if necessary, pursuant to the standard and procedures set forth under the University Student Judicial Code Section X with the exception of the filing of a statement of charges against the suspended student referenced in Sections X.E. and X.F.
+- The Dean of Students,or his/her designee, may impose a temporary suspension if necessary, pursuant to the standard and procedures set forth under the University Student Judicial Code Section X with the exception of the filing of a statement of charges against the suspended student referenced in Sections X.E. and X.F.
 For purposes of these procedures, the suspending authority must initiate the investigation provided for in these procedures within ten days of the date of the temporary suspension.
 The Dean of the School or College in which the suspended student is enrolled will be notified of the temporary suspension.

 - A temporary suspension shall end when rescinded by the suspending authority, or upon the failure of the suspending authority to initiate an investigation within a reasonable time or, if not rescinded and if the investigation is initiated, when the decision by the USAIB Panel and any decision on appeal to the Provost, if applicable, is final.